hugoladret/blog/hugoladret/content/post/PE_metabolism.md

 In the first case, the prediction is larger than the reality - so a negative prediction error should "decrease" the magnitude of new predictions to be more accurate about the world.
 In the second case, the prediction is smaller than the reality - so a positive prediction error should "increase" the magnitude of new predictions to be more accurate about the world.

-Both positive and negative response type to mismatch exist in the cortex and can be assigned to molecular signatures ([O'toole 2023](https://pubmed.ncbi.nlm.nih.gov/37708892/)).
+Both positive and negative response type to mismatch exist in the cortex and can be assigned to molecular signatures ([O'Toole 2023](https://pubmed.ncbi.nlm.nih.gov/37708892/)).

 Yet, neural activity is expensive, so why have double the amount of neurons if the goal is to reduce the cost of neural activity ?